NYC Tow Truck Endorsement Practice Exam

 Question: 1 / 400

-What is the primary use of cable in towing?
+What is the function of a thimble in a towing system?

 Get further explanation with Examzify DeepDiveBeta